Cavity optomechanical device

 Do the Bump: NIST Scientists Perfect Miniaturized Technique to Generate Precise Wavelengths of Visible Laser Light

 In research, sometimes the bumpy path proves to be the best one.
-By creating tiny, periodic bumps in a miniature racetrack for light, researchers at the National Institute of Standards and Technology (NIST) and their colleagues at JQI have converted near-infrared (NIR) laser light into specific desired wavelengths of visible light with high accuracy and efficiency.
+By creating tiny, periodic bumps in a miniature racetrack for light, researchers at the NIST and JQI have converted near-infrared laser light into specific desired wavelengths of visible light with high accuracy and efficiency.
+The technique has potential applications in precision timekeeping and quantum information science, which require highly specific wavelengths of visible laser light that cannot always be achieved with diode lasers (devices akin to LED lights) to drive atomic or solid-state systems.

 Wavelength-accurate nonlinear nanophotonics